charlesll/rampy/README.md

   `pip install rampy`

-If you want to use gcvspline, also install it:
+If you want to use gcvspline and cvxpy, also install it:

   `pip install gcvspline`

+  `pip install cvxpy`

 # EXAMPLES